Malarne/discord_cogs/README.md

 English translation is planned, just have to make the display look better first (it really is awful)

 # Leveler
-Require Pillow (pip3 install Pillow)
+Require Pillow 5.3.0 (pip3 install Pillow==5.3.0)
+Apparently the cog isn't working on latest version of Pillow, no idea why

 The first Leveler cog made for v3 !
 Inspired by Stevy's v2 Leveler